 The IBA IM analyser is fitted factory ready for the RTF option module to be fitted.
 There are 3 different band variants of the RTF module, check Table 4, Table 5, Table 6 and Table 7 for the correct RTF module to use with your IBA IM analyser.
 A CIS-0001A PIM Source will also be required for RTF calibration.
 When attached to an iBA, the external RTF module enables the iBA to determine the location and magnitude of individual PIM faults in the device under test.
-In addition to this, the RTF module enables the iBA to pinpoint the location and magnitude of individual Return Loss faults in the device under test, refer the RTF operating manual for more details.
+In addition to this, the RTF module enables the iBA to pinpoint the location and magnitude of individual PIM faults.